cnoDev/OdinProjectHTML/README.md

 # OdinProjectHTML
-That is my first project from OdinProject with HTML
+This is my first Project from The-Odin-Project with HTML and CSS